entelecheia/hyperfast-python-template/README.md

 - GitHub: https://github.com/entelecheia/hyperfast-python-template
 - PyPI: https://pypi.org/project/hyperfast-python-template

 Hyperfast Python Template is a self-contained template that helps you initialize your Python project inside the template.
+It is hyperfast in the sense that the template itself is converted into a Python project in the blink of an eye.
+It is also hyperfast in the sense that it helps you jump start your project with the best practices in the Python community.

 ## Usage